node-xyz/node-xyz.github.io/documentations/getting-started/index.md

 Next, let us see how we can insert this dummy logger to the system.
 Each middleware provides a method for inserting a function to a specific index of it.
 The tricky part is **accessing** that middleware.
 Since middlewares can be numerous, `xyz-core` does not provide a generic function for inserting middlewares (something like `MathMS.insertMw(...)`).
 This is because xyz-core must first know **which middleware**!

-the `middlewares()` method in `xyz-core` return an object containing all middlewares in the system.
+the [`middlewares()`]() method in `xyz-core` returns an object containing all middlewares in the system.
 Next, you should choose your target from this object.
 Let's jump right into the code:

 {% highlight javascript %}

 let _dummyLogger = require('./dummy.logger')
 mathMS.middlewares().transport.server('CALL')(4000).register(0, _dummyLogger)

 {% endhighlight %}

-We first choose `.transport` layer, than a route named `CALL`, which is the default route of all messages.
+We first choose `.transport` layer.
+Next, a route named `CALL`, which is the default route of all messages.
 Next we choose a server on port 4000, which is the default port of `math.ms.js` and finally, we insert the function to that middleware using `.register()` at index `0`.

 Now that you have seen an example of this, seeing its [source code](/apidoc/xyz.js.html#line152) can clear things up.